Distribution Regression with Sample Selection, with an Application to Wage Decompositions in the UK: Econometrics of Distribution Regression Model with Sample Selection

-We obtain the standard error and critical value from the limit distribution of $\hat{\theta}_y$ derived in Section \ref{sec:theory}.
+We obtain the standard error and critical value from the limit distribution of the stochastic process $y \mapsto \hat{\theta}_y$ derived in Section \ref{sec:theory} of the SM.
 In practice, it is convenient to estimate the critical value using resampling methods.
 Multiplier bootstrap is computationally attractive in our setting because it does not require parameter re-estimation and therefore avoids the nonlinear optimization in both steps of Algorithm \ref{alg:tsdr}.
 The multiplier bootstrap is implemented using the following algorithm:

 The centering of the multipliers in step (i1) of the algorithm is a finite sample adjustment.
 Confidence bands for other functionals of the model parameter can be constructed using a similar bootstrap method.